berkedenizbozyigit/berkedenizbozyigit/README.md

 ##  About Me

-I'm an **AI/ML Engineer** with an academic background in Computer Science and Artificial Intelligence.
+I'm an **Founding AI/ML Engineer** with an academic background in Computer Science and Artificial Intelligence.
 My work focuses on **understanding and improving how neural networks learn, and scalable AI projects**.
 I'm especially interested in:

 - Alternative neural computation paradigms